Divided government in the United States

-In the United States, divided government describes a situation in which one party controls the White House (executive branch), while another party controls one or both houses of the United States Congress (legislative branch).
+In the United States of America, divided government describes a situation in which one party controls the White House (executive branch), while another party controls one or both houses of the United States Congress (legislative branch).
 Divided government is seen by different groups as a benefit or as an undesirable product of the model of governance used in the U.S. political system.
 Under said model, known as the separation of powers, the state is divided into different branches.

 Each branch has separate and independent powers and areas of responsibility so that the powers of one branch are not in conflict with the powers associated with the others.
 The degree to which the president of the United States has control of Congress often determines their political strength, such as the ability to pass sponsored legislation, ratify treaties, and have Cabinet members and judges approved.
-Early in the 19th century, divided government was rare but since the 1970s it has become increasingly common.
+Early in the 19th century, divided government was rare.
+Since the 1970s it has become increasingly common.

+Features

-The model can be contrasted with the fusion of powers in a parliamentary system where the executive and legislature (and sometimes parts of the judiciary) are unified.
+The model can be contrasted with the fusion of powers in a parliamentary system where the executive and legislature, and sometimes parts of the judiciary, are unified.
 Those in favor of divided government believe that such separations encourage more policing of those in power by the opposition, as well as limiting spending and the expansion of undesirable laws.
-Opponents, however, argue that divided governments become lethargic, leading to many gridlocks.
+Opponents argue that divided governments become lethargic, leading to many gridlocks.

 In the late 1980s, Terry M. Moe, a professor of political science at Stanford University, examined the issue.
 He concluded that divided governments lead to compromise which can be seen as beneficial, but he also noticed that divided governments subvert performance and politicize the decisions of executive agencies.
-Additionally, further research has shown that during divided governments, legislatures will pass laws with sunset provisions in order to achieve a political consensus.
+Further research has shown that during divided governments, legislatures will pass laws with sunset provisions in order to achieve a political consensus.